HaveAGitGat/Tdarr/updater/README.md

     /logs/

 Using docker, all server plugins, samples, database files etc are stored in '/app/server' so make sure to map that folder to your host.
+The 'tdarr' container contains both Tdarr_Server and Tdarr_WebUI.

 Docker run examples: